 If you are 40 or older and want to conceive, it’s recommended that you partner with an OB/GYN right away.

 If you have not conceived within these timelines, it doesn’t mean there is something wrong or that you’ll never become pregnant.
 There are many reasons conception can take longer, and your OB/GYN can help you identify what’s going on.
-Many people who do not conceive within these windows go on to conceive with the right guidance and some go on to use ART.
+Many people who do not conceive within these windows go on to conceive with the right guidance and some go on to use assisted reproductive technology (ART).